-Many couples who want to get married now and celebrate later will get married by a Justice of the Peace and then hold a larger reception at a later date, once they have the finances, time, or size allowances due to COVID-19.
+Many couples who want to be married now and celebrate later will have the wedding performed by a Justice of the Peace and then hold a larger reception at a later date, once they have the finances, time, or size allowances due to COVID-19.

 Consider Unique Venues

 A smaller wedding means that you have more options venue-wise.
 Smaller groups can fit into more diverse venues, so get creative!
-You don’t have to get married at a traditional venue, so consider any space that you enjoy and that can fit your guest list!
+You don’t have to exchange vows at a traditional venue, so consider any space that you enjoy and that can fit your guest list!